CSCI-150-LAB/Team7Repo/Wiki.md

     - Reasoning: So users can view information including classes and ratings on any professor they are taking, are going to take, or leave feedback for professors they have already taken.
     - Dependencies: FR5, FR9
 14. FR14: Instructors can initiate a Feedback Session
-    - Description:
+    - Description: A logged in instructor on a class page can set a time and date for a feedback session and when it will end along with the type of question (multiple choice, short answer, etc.) and the question itself.
-    - Reasoning:
+    - Reasoning: So that instructors can determine when and what specific feedback questions to ask students to improve their teaching.
-    - Dependencies:
+    - Dependencies: FR9
 15. FR15: Students can give Feedback in Feedback Session
-    - Description:
+    - Description: A student from their dashboard in a class that an instructor has created a feedback session for can leave feedback based on the question and type of question (multiple choice, short answer, etc) that was created.
-    - Reasoning:
+    - Reasoning: So that students can give feedback to professors on how the current learning environment, teaching style, and their retention are in a class.
-    - Dependencies:
+    - Dependencies: FR11, FR14
 16. FR16: Organize data on Professor Rankings
     - Description:
     - Reasoning: